FOMC statement from Sept 16-17 meeting

 WASHINGTON, Following is the full text of the statement released by the Federal Reserve's Federal Open Market Committee on Thursday following a two-day meeting:

 Information received since the Federal Open Market Committee met in July suggests that economic activity is expanding at a moderate pace.
 Household spending and business fixed investment have been increasing moderately, and the housing sector has improved further;however, net exports have been soft.
-The labour market continued to improve, with solid job gains and declining unemployment.
-On balance, labour market indicators show that underutilisation of labour resources has diminished since early this year.
+The labor market continued to improve, with solid job gains and declining unemployment.
+On balance, labor market indicators show that underutilization of labor resources has diminished since early this year.
 Inflation has continued to run below the Committee’s longer-run objective, partly reflecting declines in energy prices and in prices of non-energy imports.
 Market-based measures of inflation compensation moved lower; survey-based measures of longer-term inflation expectations have remained stable.

 The Committee is maintaining its existing policy of reinvesting principal payments from its holdings of agency debt and agency mortgage-backed securities in agency mortgage-backed securities and of rolling over maturing Treasury securities at auction.
 This policy, by keeping the Committee’s holdings of longer-term securities at sizable levels, should help maintain accommodative financial conditions.